diegons490/Qogir-Dark-Tabs-Only/README.md

 Click on Install Skin... and select the downloaded archive.

-Choose Qogir-Tabs-Only from the list of skins and apply it.
+Choose Yakuake-Qogir-Dark-Tabs-Only.tar.gz from the list of skins and apply it.

 All settings (e.g. behavior, change themes & etc ) avaliable by Hotkeys after run programm